AlmaLinux/build-system-rfes/SBOM/SBOM.md

 ## Introduction

+### Purpose of document

 This document describes an [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain) implementation for the [AlmaLinux Build System](https://build.almalinux.org/) based on the [Codenotary Community Attestation Service (CAS)](https://github.com/codenotary/cas).

+### Purpose of SBOM integration

+By integrating SBOM into our build pipeline we want to achieve the following
+goals:

+1. Secure our supply chain: ensure that the distribution updates were built from a trusted source, that an attacker didn't change/replace them after a build/testing stage and so on.
+Ideally, we would like to be able to trace a full path starting from CentOS git repositories and ending with delivering verified and signed packages to our public repositories.

+2. Reduce the number of ways data can be corrupted (e.g. due to a software bug or a network error) in our system.
+Ensure that we always operate with valid and consistent data.

+3. (A long-term goal) Make possible reproducible builds: we should keep and provide all information (e.g. dependencies list, mock options, source of a package, etc.) required to build a package in the same way that we did.

 ## SBOM integration overview